-Even if you feel like you and your partner are compatible in most aspects of your relationship, often they can fall apart quickly due to money.
+Even if you feel like you and your partner are compatible in most aspects of your relationship, often things can fall apart quickly due to money.

 So, are you and your partner financially compatible?